 Construction Lawyers Society of America, Fellow, January 2020

-Michigan Society of Healthcare Risk Managers, Michigan Government Affairs Committee
+Michigan Society of Healthcare Risk Managers, Co-Chair Governmental Affairs Committee (2017-2020)

 Michigan Defense Trial Counsel